 Distributed queries also allow far faster processing because they can perform parallel execution on each shard.
 The following diagram illustrates how the eXtremeDB xSQL engine and a distributed SQL client application might implement sharding.

 Learn how sharding distributes query processing across multiple servers to ensure high scalability and low latency in our online documentation.
-Looking for additional options? eXtremeDB offers different distributed database options to address different objectives.

-eXtremeDB for HPC was designed for speed and efficiency
+Designed for speed and efficiency

 eXtremeDB for HPC offers: